(Photo from Wiki Media Commons)

 "This book has some secret recipes," Toru mumbled.
 "I am trying to find one for Tamago to teach you.
 It's a recipe I got from a friend at another restaurant.
 Where was it...?"
-Toru said, as he flipped the pages on his notebook.
+Toru said as he flipped the pages of his notebook.
 The notebook had handwritten notes, page after page.
-It had how to make dashi, sushi vinegar, salad dressing, sauces and all.
+It had how to make dashi, sushi vinegar, salad dressing, sauces and all.,

 "Ah!
 Here it is.
 I found it," Toru said, with high excitement.